 4. CREATE A WORKABLE PLAN

 The key to paying off your debt is to create a plan that works for you.
-This means that what your friend did to get out of debt may not quite be the right solution for you.
+What your friend did to get out of debt may not be the right solution for you.

 To start, make a list of all of your debts.
 Make sure you also include the interest rate as well as the minimum payment.
 Make sure you include everything: credit cards, vehicle loans, student loans, medical debt, etc.

 There are two ways you can then go about tackling your debt.
-You can either start by paying off the loan with the highest interest rate first or you can work on your debt by paying off the one with the lowest balance.
+Pay off the loan with the highest interest rate first, or pay off the one with the lowest balance first.
+I recommend that you start with the lowest balance.

-This is my preferred method as it helps you stay motivated and see progress more rapidly.
-You will want to pay as much as you can afford on this debt each month, while continuing to make the minimum payment on the others.
-Continue to chip away at the smallest balance until it is paid in full.
-Then, roll that payment into the payment you will make on the next debt and so forth.
+The reason is that it helps you stay motivated and see progress more rapidly.
+You will want to pay as much as you can afford towards this debt each month while continuing to make the minimum payment on the others.
+Continue to chip away at the smallest balance until you get it paid off.
+Then, take the amount you paid to the now paid off debt and add it to what you pay towards your next lowest balance.
+Continue until your debts are paid off.

 Whichever method works for you, create your plan and stick to it.